The Truth About Formaldehyde

 Naturally occurring formaldehyde is a carbon, hydrogen, and oxygen substance.
 Naturally occurring formaldehyde is found in every living organism, from humans to animals and plants, as a part of the metabolic process (2).

-Dangers of Synthetic Formaldehyde
+Risks of Synthetic Formaldehyde

-Now that we know the difference between natural and synthetic formaldehyde and other names for formaldehyde let's discuss the dangers of synthetically derived formaldehyde.
-According to the Minnesota Department of Health, short-term exposure to formaldehyde can cause coughing, headaches, dizziness, nausea, and eye, nose, and throat irritation (8), but that's just the start.
+Now that we know the difference between natural and synthetic formaldehyde and other names for formaldehyde, let’s discuss the dangers of synthetically derived formaldehyde.
+According to the Minnesota Department of Health, short-term exposure to formaldehyde can cause coughing, headaches, dizziness, nausea, and eye, nose, and throat irritation (8), but that’s just the start.

 Based on toxicological data and epidemiological evidence obtained in workplaces, formaldehyde has been a categorized group 1 carcinogen for humans since 2004 (9).
 A categorized group 1 carcinogen is implemented when there is sufficient evidence of carcinogenicity in humans (10).